stephen1204paul/woocommerce-wallet/README.md

 1. Go to **My Account → My Wallet**
 2. Scroll to "Transaction History"
 3. View all credits and debits with details

+#### Earning Cashback
+1. Cashback is automatically credited to your wallet after order completion
+2. View your cashback rate on the **My Wallet** page
+3. Cashback appears in transaction history as a credit
+4. Cashback rate depends on your user role (set by admin)

 ### For Administrators